 Offering compensation for reviews on Google can result in a suspension or permanent removal of a business listing, and all the earned search juice could disappear – forever.
 This is why DIY business marketing is a risky endeavor.
 Best advise.
 Hire a pro to manage your online accounts, monthly.
 She’ll know the terms and conditions,” notes Stern.

 Final thought.
 Offering cash, discounts, coupons and contest entries to increase your Google review total – is a game you may eventually lose.
 Don’t do it.
+Don’t even think about writing fake reviews, as well.
 Either Google’s filter will discover the violation OR a human, perhaps a competitor, may report you.
-A business and its owners face federal agency scrutiny and repercussions, as well.
+A business and its owners face federal agency scrutiny and repercussions, at the worst.

 FTC Accuses Georgia Company of Deceptive Advertising”